 Receiving goods into stock with landed costs

-When receiving the goods in, it is possible to see the landed cost value by which the asset value will be uplifted:
+When receiving the goods in, you will see the landed cost value by which the asset value will be uplifted, as well as the total value of each unit:

 If additional landed costs are then allocated later, the value of those items will be increased via an additional journal with the extra landed cost amount.
 This occurs at the point the landed costs are confirmed: